Dual Diagnosis Treatment Tuscaloosa, AL

 Indian Rivers Mental Health Center - 30.7 miles from Tuscaloosa, AL

-Indian Rivers Mental Health Center is a dual diagnosis treatment center in Brent, Alabama that offers treatment services for mental health and substance use disorders that include depression as well as binge eating.
+Indian Rivers Mental Health Center is a dual diagnosis treatment center in Brent, AL that provides treatment services for mental health and substance use disorders that include major depressive disorder as well as avoidant personality disorder.

 Address: 2439 Main Street, Brent, AL 35034 in Bibb County